tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/environment_models.rst

 * `Shape models <https://py.api.tudat.space/en/latest/shape.html>`_, to be assigned to the :attr:`~tudatpy.numerical_simulation.environment_setup.BodySettings.shape_settings` attribute of :class:`~tudatpy.numerical_simulation.environment_setup.BodySettings`.

    * These models provide various ways in which to define the exterior of a *natural* body and is typically used to calculate (for instance) altitude, ground station position, etc. Note: the exterior shape of an artificial body, from which aerodynamic and radiation pressure properties can be evaluated, uses a different interface, which is currently under development
-   * The resulting model can be extracted from the :class:`~tudatpy.numerical_simulation.environment.Body` object extracted using :attr:`~tudatpy.numerical_simulation.environment.Body.shape_model`, which provides a :class:`~tudatpy.numerical_simulation.environment.ShapeModel`
+   * The resulting model can be extracted from the :class:`~tudatpy.numerical_simulation.environment.Body` object using :attr:`~tudatpy.numerical_simulation.environment.Body.shape_model`, which provides a :class:`~tudatpy.numerical_simulation.environment.ShapeModel`

 * `Shape deformation models <https://py.api.tudat.space/en/latest/shape_deformation.html>`_, to be assigned to the :attr:`~tudatpy.numerical_simulation.environment_setup.BodySettings.shape_deformation_settings` attribute of :class:`~tudatpy.numerical_simulation.environment_setup.BodySettings`.
 Note: this attribute is a list, and any number of deformation models may be added.